navidpanchi/Marker-Detection/README.md

-# Ground Control Point (GCP) Marker Detection module for python
+# Ground Control Point (GCP) Marker Classification module for python

 A convolutional neural network pretrained on MNIST dataset was used.
 The final layer with 10 classes was replaced with a layer having two output